Our People

 In addition to holding relevant coaching qualifications and/or extensive experience, all members are former senior executives or senior managers in the public sector.

-Kathryn Anderson draws on thirty years of public sector experience to help people and organisations work better and deliver greater impact through her leadership facilitation and coaching, and her consultancy work.
+Kathryn Anderson draws on thirty years of public sector experience to help people and organisations work better and deliver greater impact through her leadership facilitation and coaching, and her advisory work.

 Kathryn’s public sector career involved policy development, program management and corporate roles, primarily in Queensland and Victoria.
 Her senior executive experience included Deputy Secretary roles in the Victorian Department of Health and Human Services, and most recently the Department of Environment, Land, Water and Planning.